-Ben Bratman teaches Legal Analysis & Writing and Legislation & Regulation, both required first-year courses, as well as Employment Discrimination.
+Ben Bratman teaches the required first-year skills course, Legal Analysis & Writing.
+He has also taught Legislation & Regulation, another first-year course, as well as Employment Discrimination.
 Bratman has published several articles and spoken at various conferences about his teaching methods and course exercises, and many of his exercises from Legal Analysis & Writing are in use throughout the country, having been adopted by professors at other law schools.
-In addition to his teaching responsibilities, Bratman serves as faculty advisor to the Moot Court Board, co-coach of Pitt Law’s team in the National Moot Court Competition, and coordinator of the school’s bar exam success initiatives.
+In addition to his teaching responsibilities, Bratman serves as faculty advisor to the Moot Court Board and as a consultant for the school’s bar exam success initiatives.

 After graduating cum laude from Vanderbilt University Law School in 1993, Bratman served as law clerk to The Honorable Joel M. Feldman, United States Magistrate Judge, in the United States District Court for the Northern District of Georgia, and practiced law with the firm of Pursley, Howell, Lowery & Meeks in Atlanta.
 Professor Bratman began his teaching career in 1999 at the State University of New York at Buffalo Law School.
 He joined the faculty at Pitt Law in 2002.
 In 2011 – 2012 he served as Visiting Professor of Lawyering Skills at the University of the Pacific, McGeorge School of Law.